Scanning QR Code from Desktop Screen with Qt and Python Barcode SDK

-In our life, we usually take out smartphone to scan QR code.
-But when we are working on a computer, smartphone may not be the best choice for scanning QR codes that appear on web pages.
-One reason is the pictures taken from a monitor screen have the Moire’ patterns which interfere QR code recognition.
-The other reason is you may want to use the decoded information directly on PC, such as a URL for opening a website.
-This article will implement a simple Python barcode reading tool to facilitate QR code recognition on desktop screen.
+In everyday life, we often use our smartphones to scan QR codes.
+However, when working on a computer, using a smartphone isn’t always the most convenient option for scanning QR codes that appear on your screen.
+Photos taken from monitors can have Moiré patterns, which can interfere with QR code recognition.
+Additionally, you might want to use the decoded information directly on your PC, such as a URL to open a website.
+This article will guide you through creating a simple Python barcode reader that makes QR code scanning directly from your desktop screen easy and efficient.

-1. Create a custom Qt widget and put it on top of the screen.
+1. Create a custom Qt widget that overlays the screen.

-2. Draw the selected area in paintEvent() function while moving the mouse.
+2. Draw the selected area in the paintEvent() function as the mouse moves.

-We open the design.ui file in Qt Creator and add two buttons for triggering the snipping events.
+Open the design.ui file in Qt Designer and add two buttons to trigger snipping events.

 snip button

-In app_advanced.py, the two new buttons should be recognizable now.
-Connect them to slot functions:
+In app_advanced.py, connect the new buttons to their respective slot functions:

 self.ui.pushButton_area.clicked.connect(self.snipArea)